bodo-ai/Bodo/docs/source/Integrating_bodo/file_io.rst

 .. note::

-   Bodo uses nullable integer types of Pandas to ensure type stability (see :ref:`Integer NA issue in Pandas <integer-na-issue-pandas>` for more details).
+   Bodo uses nullable integer types of pandas to ensure type stability (see :ref:`Integer NA issue in pandas <integer-na-issue-pandas>` for more details).
-   Therefore, data types must be specified explicitly for accurate performance comparisons of Bodo and Pandas for ``read_csv``.
+   Therefore, data types must be specified explicitly for accurate performance comparisons of Bodo and pandas for ``read_csv``.

 ``to_csv(name)`` has different behaviors for different file systems: